-The Division by zero fault detection is disabled by default which means that such an operation returns zero.
-Similarly, the Cortex-M4 processor supports unaligned access for certain instruction.
-Exception trap on both division by zero and unaligned access (for every instruction) can be enabled in Configuration and Control Register (CCR).
+The detection of the division by zero fault is disabled by default which means that such an operation returns zero and the fault is not detected.
+Similarly, the Cortex-M4 processor supports unaligned access for certain instructions.
+The detection on both the division by zero and the unaligned access (for every instruction) faults can be enabled in Configuration and Control Register (CCR).

-Bus fault occurs when a bus slave returns an error response during
+Bus faults occur when a bus slave returns an error response while